 Image credit: Ragazzi | Nikki To

 If you had to describe Ragazzi in three words: Italian, pasta and wine.
-Need we say more?
 So popular is chef Scott McComas-Williams’ hand-crafted pasta that it spawned Fabbrica, a takeaway shop and pasta emporium also in the CBD.
-The team behind Angel Place’s hot ticket 40-seat dining spot is also responsible for favourites like Dear Sainte Éloise and Love, Tilly Devine.

-Whether you’re in for an after-work vino or a weekend lunch, expect a rotating sample menu showcasing the wonders of Italian flavours and pasta, in a fast-paced, vibey setting with a cracking playlist to boot.
+Whether you’re in for an after-work vino or a weekend lunch, expect an often-updated menu showcasing the wonders of Italian flavours and pasta, in a fast-paced, vibey setting with a cracking playlist to boot—but the must-order anchovy and butter on sourdough always remains.
 All this, alongside a 250-bottle wine list pays homage to classic and contemporary Italian winemaking.
 Book here.

 6Head